nmmichalak/R_programming_for_research/day1/install_introduction.md

 # how do I install and load new R packages?
 > - use `install.packages()` and `library()`
 > - "Packages are collections of R functions, data, and compiled code in a well-defined format.
 The directory where packages are stored is called the library.
 R comes with a standard set of packages.
 Others are available for download and installation.
 Once installed, they have to be loaded into the session to be used." [[.html](https://www.statmethods.net/interface/packages.html)]
 > - similies: App Store, iBooks, Google Play store
+- **best practice note.** `install.packages()` downloads files from the internet, so it's "polite" to "comment out" (# = comment) this code before you share it with people so they don't download files they don't really want by accident.

 **sources.** `help("install.packages")` and `help("library")`